annahallx127/HW4Stocks/res/DESIGN-README.txt

 specified format.
 Our program does not support re-balancing on the weekends, the user will have to enter a valid market date for them to re-balance their portfolio.
 Our model also now supports fractional shares, however, the user is not allowed to explicitly purchase or sell fractional shares.
 The only way for the user to have fractional shares is through re-balancing!
+The re-balance method should now check that the target weights are valid or that they add up to 100.

 The model now has ModelTransaction class and Transaction interface which logs the type of transaction made by the user.
 This also helps keep track of the dates of each transaction to ensure